 Bumps likely as loan program ramps up

-"Speed is the operative word,” says SBA Administrator Jovita Carranza.
+"Speed is the operative word,” said SBA Administrator Jovita Carranza.
 “We remain committed to supporting our nation's more than 30 million small businesses and their employees, so that they can continue to be the fuel for our nation's economic engine."